-Score 1: Less than one year for evaluation, or less than effective - needs improvement.
-When used in cases other than a faculty member who is in her/his first year at UMW, this rating implies that the faculty member is only barely meeting the minimum expected level of performance and that room for significant improvement exists.
+Does not meet expectations.
+This rating implies that the faculty member is not meeting the minimum expected level of performance and that significant improvement is needed.
 Recommendations for improving performance should be discussed with the faculty member as part of the annual evaluation process.
-Evidence that performance in teaching needs improvement may include: problematic scores and/or problematic comments by students reported by the student course surveys; peer evaluations of teaching and/or course materials that raise concerns about the quality of the course material or the strategies of instruction; a record of student complaints reported directly to the chair or dean; a pattern of being inconsistently available to students during office hours; failure to construct course syllabi which conform to the expectations of instruction at UMW.
+Evidence that performance in teaching needs improvement may include: a pattern of problematic scores and/or problematic comments by students reported by the student course surveys; peer evaluations of teaching and/or course materials that raise concerns about the quality of the course material or the strategies of instruction; a significant record of student complaints reported directly to the chair or dean; failure to meet assigned classes; failure to fulfill minimum performance criteria listed in 6.3 as they relate to teaching.
+This rating may also be assigned for failure to take steps for improvement in consultation with the chair as a consequence of a previous year's rating.